These farmworkers thought a new overtime law would help them. Now, they want it gone

 So she was happy when she learned that starting in 2022, she would be paid an overtime wage like workers in other industries.

 In the United States, hourly workers have the right to earn 1.5 times their regular wage when they work more than 40 hours in a week.
-But under the Fair Labor Standards Act of 1938, agricultural workers are excluded from those protections, a relic of a Jim Crow-era compromise.
+But under the Fair Labor Standards Act, agricultural workers are excluded from those protections, a relic of a Jim Crow-era compromise.

 In 2021, Washington state passed legislation to level the playing field.
-By 2024, farmworkers will finally join other workers in earning time-and-a-half after they reach 40 hours in a week.
+The law began phasing in last year, and by 2024, farmworkers will finally join other workers in earning time-and-a-half after they reach 40 hours in a week.

 For Mendoza, the change brought so much promise.